qtnc/miditext/readme.md

 - rpn(controllerMSB,controllerLSB,valueMSB,valueLSB).: RPN control change (see MIDI spec)
 - sysex(values...).: send a custom system exclusive message. values=double quoted strings (encoded in UTF-8) or numbers in one of the forms 123 (single byte), 123S (short), 123L (int), 3.14f (float), 3.14d (double) or 123J (64 bit int).
 Terminating 0xF7 is automatically added.
 - transpose(n).: transpose all notes except drums; n=semitones (+-108)
-- velpattern(values..., other) pattern of velocity to apply to notes depending on their beat and bar position.
+- velpattern(values..., other, beat) pattern of velocity to apply to notes depending on their beat and bar position.
 Values are expressed in percentages of full velocity.
 No velpattern is defined by default.
 If a note falls on a beat, the position in the bar gives the value to take.
 If the note falls outside of a beat, the other (last value) is taken.
-Example: for the notes abc/d/ef2g2 and velpattern(100, 90, 85, 80, 75), the velocity of a is 100% (beat 1/4), b 90% (beat 2/4), c 85% (beat 3/4), d 75% (beat 3.5/4), e 80% (beat 4/4), f 100% (beat 1/4) and g 85% (beat 3/4).
+Example: for the notes abc/d/ef2g2 and velpattern(100, 90, 85, 80, 75, 1), the velocity of a is 100% (beat 1/4), b 90% (beat 2/4), c 85% (beat 3/4), d 75% (beat 3.5/4), e 80% (beat 4/4), f 100% (beat 1/4) and g 85% (beat 3/4).

 CC names for ctrl, crc, slide,  and controlName(value) commands: